qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Uniflow ID:

- : Encoded as an integer.
-It uniquely identifies the sending uniflow in the connection.
+ : An integer that uniquely identifies the sending uniflow in the connection.
    This value is immutable.

-Uniflow Source Connection IDs:
+Uniflow Connection IDs:

  : Possible values for the Connection ID field of packets belonging to this sending uniflow.
-This value contains the set of active UCIDs that where advertised in previously received MP_NEW_CONNECTION_ID frames.
-Notice that this set might be empty, e.g., when all advertised UCIDs have been retired.
+This value contains the sequence of active UCIDs that were advertised in previously received MP_NEW_CONNECTION_ID frames.
+Notice that this sequence might be empty, e.g., when all advertised UCIDs have been retired.

 Sending Uniflow State:

  : The current state of the sending uniflow, being one of the values presented in {{snd_uniflow_state}}.

+[comment]: # (Link to section)

+Packet Number Space:

+ : Packet number space dedicated to this sending uniflow.
+Packet number considerations described in {{I-D.ietf-quic-transport}} apply within a given sending uniflow.

 When the host wants to start using the sending uniflow over a validated address,